spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 Following the primary stages outlined above, this tutorial will guide you to build the Edge artifacts (Edge installer ISO image and provider images) and use the Edge installer ISO image to prepare Edge hosts.
 Next, you will use the provider image to create a cluster profile and then deploy a cluster on those Edge hosts.
 You will use VMware to deploy the Edge hosts to simulate a bare metal environment.

-Setting up Virtual Machines (VMs) as Edge hosts and deploying a cluster on the Edge host VMs is a less complex path to learning and gaining experience with Edge due to not having to connect to a physical Edge devices.
-Therefore, this tutorial uses VMware VMs as Edge hosts to test the installer ISO image's correctness and ease of use.
+For learning purposes, you will set up Virtual Machines (VMs) as Edge hosts and deploy a cluster on Edge host VMs.
+VMs provide a more accessible Edge learning experience, as you do not require connecting to physical Edge devices.
 The diagram below shows the main steps to prepare Edge hosts and deploy a cluster.

 ![An overarching diagram showing the tutorial workflow.](/tutorials/edge/clusters_edge_deploy-cluster_overarching.png)